Getting Started

 -

 Check that the user's transactions have been imported.
 These will be listed under the tradelines for the user in the Me query, once the ingestion process is completed.
-The trasanction ingestion is complete when the query shows the user's tradelines.
+The transaction ingestion is complete when the query shows the user's tradelines.
 A sample query is listed below, showing the first 5 tradelines for the user.

 - In sandbox, this takes about 5 minutes.